owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 .. note::

-   Master key mode has to be setup in a newly created instance.
+   The master key mode has to be set up in a newly created instance.

 Sharing Encrypted Files
 -----------------------

 After encryption is enabled, your users must also log out and log back in to generate their personal encryption keys.
-They will see a yellow warning banner that says *"Encryption App is enabled, but your keys are not initialized, please log-out and log-in again."*
+They will see a yellow warning banner that says "*Encryption App is enabled, but your keys are not initialized.
+Please log-out and log-in again.*"

 Also, share owners may need to re-share files after encryption is enabled.
 Users who are trying to access the share will see a message advising them to ask the share owner to re-share the file with them.